How to Fix a Buckled Wood Floor: Dry It Out or Replace It?

 Choose boards that match the existing floor’s wood type.
 Measure the length and width of the damaged area.
 Select boards of the same size.
 Ensure the color and grain pattern are similar.
 This will help the new boards blend in well.

 Remove the damaged boards carefully.
 Use a saw to cut them out.
 Clean the area thoroughly.
 Place the new boards in position.
-Ensure they fit snugly.
+Ensure they fit snugly, leaving the same expansion gap as the surrounding floor.
 Nail or glue the boards in place.
 Sand the edges to make them smooth.
-Finish with a coat of varnish or paint.
+Finish with a matching stain and sealant coat.

 Sanding And Finishing